Finbility Payment

 remarksHuman-readable failure reason.

 pay_urlRedirect URL when the method requires an external step.
+For FINBI_AP and FINBI_GP, redirect the customer here to complete Apple Pay or Google Pay.

 {